LukeThornton92/string_theory/README.md

 ### Brands and Collections

 The brands highlight the 4 brands of guitar that we sell, Squier and Epiphone being sister brands to Fender and Gibson, often seen as a starter or introduction into the larger brand and as a whole the guitar playing hobby.
-I tilted all the brands to be at the same angle as gibsn to give it a uniform look and ordered the main brans to be the first thing you read/see.
+I tilted all the brands to be at the same angle as Gibson to give it a uniform look and ordered the main brans to be the first thing you read/see.
 From a user point of view I am able to click on each logo which will take me to the "All Products Page" pre filtered for that brand.

 <details>
 <summary>Desktop Brands</summary>